Huel Hot & Savoury Review, All You Need to Know

 Huel Hot & Savoury Review

-Flavours: Thai Green Curry, and Tomato & Herb.
+Flavours: Thai Green Curry, Tomato & Herb, Mexican Chili, Madras, Korma, and Sweet & Sour.

 Ingredients: Dried Grain Blend (Brown Rice, Quinoa), Pea Protein, Flaxseed, Coconut Milk Powder, Dried Vegetable Blend (Sweetcorn, Bell Pepper, Spring Onion), Lentils, Thai Green Style Flavor (Natural Flavorings, Salt, Coriander, Chilli, Cumin, Ginger, Black Pepper, Citric Acid, Coconut Oil, Sunflower Oil), Rice Flour, Rice Starch, Corn Starch, Medium-Chain Triglycerides Powder (from Coconut), Spinach Powder, Coconut Sugar, Sunflower Oil Powder, Potassium Chloride, Calcium Carbonate, Potassium Citrate, Vitamin C (as Ascorbic Acid), Nicotinamide, Vitamin E (as D-Alpha Tocopheryl), Lutein, Pantothenic Acid (as Calcium-D-Pantothenate), Lycopene, Zinc Oxide, Vitamin A (as Retinyl Acetate), Vitamin B6 (as Pyridoxine Hydrochloride), Riboflavin, Thiamine Mononitrate, Calcium-L-methylfolate, Vitamin K2 (as Menaquinone-7), Zeaxanthin, Potassium Iodide, Plant-Derived Vitamin D3, Vitamin D2, Vitamin B12 (as Cyanocobalamin).